Generic selectors

 God the Father and Jesus Christ are singular beings.
 In other words, they exist in only one place at a given moment in time.
 We never read of Jesus being in heaven and on the earth at the same time.
 This is true even when Jesus Christ was on the cross.

-MATTHEW 27:46 And about the ninth hour, Jesus cried out with a loud voice, saying, “Eli, Eli, lama sabachthani?”
-That is, “My God, My God, why have You forsaken Me?”
+MATTHEW 27:46 And about the ninth hour Jesus cried out with a loud voice, saying, “Eli, Eli, lama sabachthani?” that is, “My God, My God, why have You forsaken Me?

 Additional proof lies in the fact that Jesus prayed solely to His Father.
 If a part of Him were in heaven during His life on this earth, He could speak directly with the Father without prayer.
 Praying only makes sense if Jesus was on the earth and not in the very presence of God the Father in heaven.

-There is only “one God the Father … and one Lord Jesus Christ.”
+There is only “one God, the Father … and one Lord Jesus Christ.”
 (1 Corinthians 8:6) and Jesus clearly stated that His life was independent of God the Father:

-JOHN 10:17-18 On account of this, the Father loves Me: because I lay down My life, that I may receive it back again.
-18 No one takes it from Me, but I lay it down of Myself.
-I have authority to lay it down and authority to receive it back again.
-This commandment I received from My Father.
+JOHN 10:17-18 “Therefore My Father loves Me, because I lay down My life that I may take it again.
+18 “No one takes it from Me, but I lay it down of Myself.
+I have power to lay it down, and I have power to take it again.
+This command I have received from My Father.”

 Jesus did not say “I lay down our life,” which would have been required if He was part of a so-called Trinity consciousness.
 Understanding that all living beings have independent life forms and singular consciousnesses is crucial to recognizing that the Holy Spirit is not a living being.